Uganda Army (1971–1980): Establishment of military rule and first purges

 About 5,000 Acholi and Langi soldiers were killed or forcibly disappeared in the next months.
 Journalist Patrick Keatley estimated that as much as two thirds of the original military personnel were killed within a year.
 The most severe purges took place in July 1971, when fighting broke out at the military barracks of Mbarara, Jinja and Moroto.
 The Ugandan government maintained that pro-Obote guerrillas had attacked the barracks, whereas a pro-opposition source stated that the fighting had erupted due to tribal rivalries and 900 Acholi as well as Lango troops being massacred by Amin's supporters.
 A large number of the Acholi and Langi exiles joined Obote's "People Army" and "Kikosi Maalum" force which aimed at overthrowing Amin.
 These insurgents found a haven in Tanzania which opposed Amin's seizure of power, causing tensions that resulted in border clashes in August 1971.
 In August 1971, FRONASA rebels attempted to set up a guerrilla base on Mount Elgon, but they were quickly discovered and mostly arrested by Ugandan security forces.

-In order to replace the purged troops and consolidate his power, Amin enlisted tribesmen belonging to ethnic groups that lived in the West Nile District, Sudan, Zaire, Kenya, and Rwanda.
+In order to replace the purged troops and consolidate his power, Amin enlisted tribesmen belonging to ethnic groups that lived in the West Nile District, Sudan, Zaire (present-day DR Congo), Kenya, and Rwanda.
 These tribes such as the Kakwa, Nubians, Madi, Lugbara, and Alur were believed to be more loyal to Amin, and their fortunes were tied to the survival of his regime.
-In addition, ex-Simba and ex-Anyanya rebels became an important force among the restructured Uganda Army.
+In addition, former Congolese Simba and ex-Anyanya rebels from southern Sudan rebels became an important force among the restructured Uganda Army.
 Most promotions were granted to Muslim soldiers.
 In the course of 1971, Amin recruited 19,742 new soldiers, nominally increasing the Uganda Army to 27,000.
 This massive intake of untrained troops, along with the political purges and the expanded patronage system caused widespread indiscipline.
 By the end of the year, just 11,409 soldiers were actually accounted for.
 Tom Cooper and Adrien Fontanellaz described the military as being in a state of "near-anarchy" from this point onwards.
 The government could not financially sustain this expansion, and subsequently reduced the number of personnel.
 In early 1972, Amin ordered another purge of Uganda Army troops that were suspected of being disloyal, killing "thousands" of Luo soldiers.
 About 600 soldiers who had been imprisoned since the coup were also executed.
 At the same time, Amin strengthened the military's rule by stationing troops in every village of the country, ostensibly to aid rural development.
 In fact, it mostly helped to keep the population under control.
 He also expelled Uganda's Asian minority in early August 1972, and redistributed their wealth to his supporters, including the military.
 Amin also wielded the army as the country's main arm of law enforcement, which facilitated soldiers' abuse of power over civilians and subverted the authority of the police and non-military institutions.
 Given wide latitude to act, soldiers could shoot civilians with the justification that they were "resisting investigation".
 They also began conducting public executions.